corrados/mypitools/README.md

 ------------------------------------------------------------------------

 I want to thank http://abyz.me.uk/rpi/pigpio for his great pigpio library and his great example source code.
-As with the Infrared Transmitter, I ripped out all parts of the reference code which is not needed for my DHT22 sensor I own.
+As with the Infrared Transmitter, I took out all parts of the reference code which is not needed for my DHT22 sensor I own.